granthickok/Quest-For-The-Sword/README.md

 ## Special Notes
 - Java version 1.8.0 is the version this application was designed to run in but may work with newer versions.
 - If javafx is not included in the java version you are attempting to run the program you will have to download and specify the path to the install using the arguments `--module-path "Path\To\javafx-sdk\lib" --add-modules javafx.controls,javafx.fxml` where `Path\To\javafx-sdk` is the local path to javafx on your machine.
--Make sure that the javafx build path is set before running through Eclipse -Make sure that java is installed on your computer before running through .jar file
+- Make sure that the javafx build path is set before running through Eclipse
+- Make sure that java is installed on your computer before running through .jar file